-- 1. Break learners into small groups. - 2.
-Have groups decide on a shape to make. - 3.
-Allow time for learners to practice making the shape once or twice. - 4.
-Have learners write or draw the directions for making the shape, then give their directions a name, such as "Make a Circle" or "The Letter T."
+- 1. Split learners into small groups. - 2.
+Get the groups to decide on a shape to make. - 3.
+Allow time for learners to practise making the shape once or twice. - 4.
+Get learners to write or draw the instructions for making the shape, then give their instructions a name, such as "Make a Circle" or "The Letter T".

-Make a video showing how to make their shapes.
+Create a video showing how to make their shapes.